Closet Calvinist

 Yet I will leave seven thousand in Israel, all the knees that have not bowed to Baal, and every mouth that has not kissed him.”
 1st Kings 19:18

-the authority of the word of god0409121 Back to the Word of God ConferenceA few weeks ago I returned from Norway, where I attended the “Back to the Word of God” conference.
+Bible - The Word of GodA few weeks ago I returned from Norway, where I attended the “Back to the Word of God” conference.
 I went expecting quite a bit of hostility, as the Gospel was going to be proclaimed to pastors who had been preaching a false gospel.

 Most pastors in Norway, like many in America, have replaced the true Gospel with the false seeker driven gospel, that consists of a watered down version of the Law and a sinner’s prayer, or even worse, the command to “be a Jesus follower,” that makes no mention of the need for repentance and faith for the forgiveness of sins.
 As well as this seeker driven gospel there was the word-faith / dominionist gospel, which is all about making demands of God as if He is a genie who does the will of whoever can rub his lamp the right way by saying the right words, having enough faith, being audacious enough, tithing, or keeping certain laws.
 This false gospel is usually accompanied by manufactured miracles and false healings.